BSocSc Sociology / Overview

 - How to apply

-- Join one of the UK's largest and most reputable groups of sociologists.
+- Join one of the UK's largest and most important groups of sociologists.

-- Study abroad for a semester, apply for a paid internship through Manchester's Q-Step programme or complete a professional placement on a four-year optional course.
+- Study abroad for a semester, apply for a paid internship through Manchester's Q-Step programme or complete a professional placement.

 The university organises open days every year in June, September and October.